aclaf/flagrant/docs/explanation/concepts.md

 ### What is a specification?

-A specification is an immutable data structure that captures all information needed to parse command-line arguments and generate shell completions for a command.
-Specifications are validated at construction time to ensure correctness before any parsing or completion generation occurs.
+A specification is an immutable data structure that captures all information needed to parse command-line arguments for a command.
+Specifications are validated at construction time to ensure correctness before any parsing occurs.
 This fail-fast validation approach catches configuration errors early, preventing runtime surprises.

-The specification model serves as the single source of truth for CLI behavior.
-Both the parser and completer components consume the same specification objects, ensuring that parsing behavior and completion suggestions remain synchronized.
-When a specification defines an option with specific arity constraints, both the parser validates those constraints during parsing and the completer uses them to generate appropriate completion suggestions.
+The specification model serves as the single source of truth for parsing behavior.
+When a specification defines an option with specific arity constraints, the parser validates those constraints during parsing to ensure correct argument processing.

 ### Terminology note

 !!! tip "API names vs. shorthand"
-    Throughout Flagrant's documentation, you'll see both full API names and convenient shorthand.
+    Throughout the Flagrant documentation, you'll see both full API names and convenient shorthand.
 When reading code or API references, you'll always see the full names.
-In explanatory prose like this document, we use the shorter forms for readability.
+In explanatory prose like this document, the documentation uses the shorter forms for readability.

 **Canonical API names** (use these in code):